Sedowan/ESP32_WIFI_Manager/README.md

    - Reset WiFi credentials if needed

 4. **Normal Operation:**
-   - On successful STA connection, AP mode deactivates
+   - On successful STA connection, APSTA mode deactivates
    - Device switches to WiFi client mode and joins your network
    - If connection drops or fails repeatedly, fallback to AP mode occurs automatically